NHOrus/srwq-compilation/episode-22.md

 "I think its safe to say the Beowulfs not a man, at this point."

 Axel looks oddly at Kai.
-"So...I take it you've run into him and his green-blooded cronies?"
+"So...
+I take it you've run into him and his green-blooded cronies?"

 "...Yeah, something like that."

 "You know, I'm not getting the vibe I was expecting from an Ex-Agressor."

 "Agressors are old news these days, Major Almer.
 It's all about technology now, not pilots.
-Mass-production, machine cells, organic mechs, the pilots....are just parts now."
+Mass-production, machine cells, organic mechs, the pilots... are just parts now."

 "And you're going to accept that, old man?"

 A light reappears in Kais good eye.
 "No. No I amn't.
 Major Almer, I need to start a war.
 Can you help me?"

 "I might just be able to oblige you."
-View SameGoogleiqdbSauceNAO big boss salute.jpg,  20KiB, 603x380

-Anonymous Sun 21 Feb 2010 02:53:37 No.4563453 Report
->>4563381
-War....War has changed.
-Sciencegar Sciencebolt Sun 21 Feb 2010 03:06:37 No.4563536 Report
- Quoted By: >>4563555
+---

 The transfer to Trilobite 2 goes smoothly, and you're soon in the other hangar.
 Ibis waves at you, and Irm quickly hides behind the Vegalion.

 The Soulgain is as you saw it then it teleported into Brazil, gouges everywhere and green orbs popped like zits.
 If it's been regenerating on its own.

 Axel grunts.
-"Dammit...I knew Beowulf had hit something important, but I didn't think it'd fuck up the self-repair this badly."
+"Dammit...
+I knew Beowulf had hit something important, but I didn't think it'd fuck up the self-repair this badly."

 "Can you do something about it?"